matt-antone/Scorer/memory-bank/activeContext.md

 ## Next Steps

-1.  **Implement Client-Driven Setup**: Begin implementing the newly documented interactive setup flow.
-2.  **Implement Timer Systems**: Implement the newly documented main game timer and player timer systems.
-3.  **Final Pi Testing**: Conduct thorough testing on the Raspberry Pi to confirm that all UI elements, especially touch interactions, are working as expected after the recent fixes.
+1.  **Final Pi Testing**: Conduct thorough testing on the Raspberry Pi to confirm that all UI elements, especially touch interactions and the new popup behavior, are working as expected.
-4.  **Code Cleanup**: Review code for any commented-out blocks or debugging statements that can be removed.
+2.  **Code Cleanup**: Review code for any commented-out blocks or debugging statements that can be removed.

-## Next Immediate Steps

-1.  **Implement Client-Driven Setup**: Begin implementation of the new interactive setup flow as detailed in the updated documentation.
-2.  **Implement Timer Systems**: Begin implementing the newly documented main game timer and player timer systems based on `docs/game_timer.md` and `docs/player_timer.md`.
-3.  **Final Pi Testing**: Conduct thorough testing on the Raspberry Pi to confirm that all UI elements, especially touch interactions, are working as expected after the recent fixes.
+3.  **Review Documentation**: Do a final pass on all memory-bank documents to ensure they are consistent and up-to-date with the final state of the application.

 ## Open Questions